AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
-The C_Neurons is the reccurent neural network based on the indicated empirical monkey neuronal network.
+The C_Neurons is the recurrent neural network based on the indicated empirical monkey neuronal network.
 However, since ND=None and SeedNeurons=None, C_Neurons is exactly the same with C, that is, the exact same empirical monkey neural network.
 Not very useful.
 Let's see how we can create something more meaningful and helpful.

-The ND and SeedNeurons parameters can help us scale up the reccurent neural network while we stay faithful to the topology of the empirical neural network (here, the macaque monkey).
+The ND and SeedNeurons parameters can help us scale up the recurrent neural network while we stay faithful to the topology of the empirical neural network (here, the macaque monkey).

 ```
 ND=np.zeros(29,)